Where to Find Blooms around Portland

 Credit: Annie Loalza of Annie Helen Photography

-Also check out Northwest Wildflowers Bloom Map for even more spots of natural color!
+If you like your flowers a little wilder, check out these Kid-Friendly Wildflower Hikes and the Northwest Wildflowers Bloom Map for even more spots of natural color.

 Scroll to Top